Be a part of the movement. Support the lives of animals and humane education.

 Dealing with a Large Colony, or have more questions?

 HAWS has a community cat coordinator available to provide professional guidance, and potentially trap and transport colonies of 10 or more cats.
 We believe in judgement free support- no matter the size of your outdoor colony, we are happy to help!
 A single female cat can have 3 litters each year, and kittens can begin getting pregnant at 4 months old, so a few cats can very quickly turn into a few dozen!
-Contact Kendall at 262-542-8851 X 111 for assistance!
+Contact HAWS Community Cat Coordinator at 262-542-8851 X 111 for assistance!

 Help us continue our mission of ensuring the entire community treats animals and one another, with respect.